 The Minerals Program regulates all "mining operations" as defined in the Act.
 All large mining operations within the state are required to have an approved notice of intention with the Minerals Program prior to beginning operations.
 Mining operations are broken up into the three categories of: large mine, small mine and exploration under the Minerals Rules.

-A large mine is a mining operation which creates more than five acres of surface disturbance.
-A small mine is a mining operation which creates five acres or less of surface disturbance.
+A large mine is a mining operation which creates more than 20 acres of surface disturbance in an unincorporated area or more than 10 acres of disturbance in an incorporated area.
+A small mine is a mining operation which creates 20 or fewer acres of surface disturbance in an unincorporated area or 10 or fewer acres of disturbance in an incorporated area.
 An exploration project is an exploratory mining project which has a relatively short life span.

 The Act applies to all lands within the state except Military and Indian Reservations.
 Private/Fee land, patented mining claims, federal land and state owned lands are subject to the Act.